aubreyja/ww_install/README.md

 `wget -O - https://raw.github.com/aubreyja/ww_install/master/install_webwork.sh | bash`

+Note that you must be a sudoer with administrative rights for this to work.
+If not, run this command as root.

 For more control over the process you can clone this repository with

 `git clone https://github.com/aubreyja/ww_install.git`